 In general, the residence is available for full-time students only.
-Any requests for exceptions to this policy must be submitted, in writing, to the Dean of Students or the Coordinator of Residence Life.
+Any requests for exceptions to this policy must be submitted, in writing, to the Community Life Director or the Coordinator of Residence Life.

-On-campus housing is offered on a first-come, first-served basis.
+On-campus housing is offered on a first-come, firstserved basis.
 Students are encouraged to apply early.
 Students may apply for residence online on the King's website at www.kingsu.ca (click Campus Life & Tour, then Residence), further information is also available from the Student Life Office.